 (select one):

-SSI standard
+O SSI standard

 Optional state supplement standard

-Medically needy income standard
+O Medically needy income standard

-The special income level for institutionalized persons
+• The special income level for institutionalized persons

-A percentage of the Federal poverty level
+O A percentage of the Federal poverty level

 Specify percentage:

-The following dollar amount:
+O The following dollar amount:

-Specify dollar amount:

-If this amount changes, this item will be revised
+Specify dollar amount: If this amount changes, this item will be revised

-The following formula is used to determine the needs allowance:
+O The following formula is used to determine the needs allowance:

 Specify formula:

+0 Other

+Specify:

-ii.
-If the allowance for the personal needs of a waiver participant with a community spouse is different from the amount used for the individual's maintenance allowance under 42 CFR §435.726 or 42 CFR §435.735, explain why this amount is reasonable to meet the individual's maintenance needs in the community.
+the exp ne allowance for the personal needs of a waiver participant with a community spouse is different from amount used for the individual's maintenance allowance under 42 CFR §435.726 or 42 CFR §435.735, lain why this amount is reasonable to meet the individual's maintenance needs in the community.

+ct one:

+⊚ Allowance is the same

+0

 Allowance is the same

-Allowance is different.
+Allowance is the same Allowance is different.